 I. Background Information

+On February 4, 2020, SBA published a proposed rule with request for comments in the Federal Register to remove four regulations from the SDVO SBC program.
+85 FR 6106.
 This program allows agencies to set aside contracts for SDVO SBCs.
-Under this program, Federal agencies may also award sole source contracts to SDVO SBCs so long as the award can be made at a fair and reasonable price and the anticipated total value of the contract, including any options, is below $4 million ($6.5 million for manufacturing contracts).
-For purposes of this program, veterans and service-related disabilities are defined as they are under the statutes governing veterans' affairs.
-In FY2017, the Federal Government awarded $18.2 billion to SDVO SBCs:
+Under this program, Federal Agencies may also award sole source contracts to SDVO SBCs so long as the award can be made at a fair and reasonable price and the anticipated total value of the contract, including any options, is below $4 million ($6.5 million for manufacturing contracts).
+For purposes of this program, veterans and service-related disabilities are defined as they are under the statutes governing veterans' affairs, 38 U.S.C.
+101.

 II.
 Section-by-Section Analysis